humanode-network/vortex-experimental-mockups/docs/vortex-simulation-tech-architecture.md

 - `scripts/*` (seed/import jobs)
 - `src/server/domain/*` (future: shared domain engine)

-If you later split into a monorepo, these become:
+If the repo is later split into a monorepo, these become:

 - `packages/domain`
 - `apps/api`